khantly101/Watch-Party-Front-End/README.md

 # Purpose
 To create a place for users to premier their videos in real time in the form of a watch party.
 This a team project that is based off of the Chat Party created by Luis Rosario.
 It uses socket io library to create live chat rooms.
-This project aims to take integrate live synchronus video playback inside socket rooms using web rtc video.
+This project aims to take integrate live synchronus video playback inside socket rooms using Jw-Player.

 Note:
 Socket IO USES websockets but it's not an implementation of websockets.